-- Host and founder of The Literary Salon
+- Host and creator of Damian Barr’s Literary Salon

 - Founder: readingweekend.co.uk

-Damian Barr is an award-winning writer, journalist and host of his own infamous Literary Salon.
+Damian Barr is an award-winning writer, journalist, and host of his own infamous Literary Salon home at The Savoy, London.
 ‘One of the most well-connected men in publishing’ says the Guardian.

 ‘Maggie & Me’, published by Bloomsbury, was BBC Radio 4 Book of the Week and the Sunday Times made it their Memoir of the Year.
 It won the Paddy Power Satire of the Year Award 2014 and Stonewall named Damian their Writer of the Year.
 Described as ‘genius’ by Maggie O’Farrell and ‘amazing’ by Diana Athill, it was featured in the Books of the Year in the Observer, Times, Sunday Times, Independent on Sunday, Guardian, Mail, Metro and Evening Standard.
 “There isn’t a trace of bitterness in the beautiful book.
 Only the radiant eloquence of a man whose courage and humanity shine from its pages,” said Alan Johnson in New Statesman Books of the Year.

 Damian has since taught several six-month long UEA-Guardian Memoir Masterclasses and undertakes private mentoring and editing commissions.
-He is currently writing his next book.
+He recently finished his first novel to be published next year.

-Permanently in search of the perfect martini, he writes the BarrFly drinks page for the Sunday Times magazine.
+Permanently in search of the perfect martini, he wrote the BarrFly drinks page for the Sunday Times magazine.
+Now he also enjoys a glass of wine or two with his new project A Book and A Bottle, pairing wine with books at live events and podcasts.
 He covers politics and culture in his monthly Big Issue column and has been a columnist for Attitude.
 Shortlisted for a British Press Award, he’s written regularly for the Times since graduating.
 For them he has tracked down and interviewed Cheetah the Chimpanzee, cooked a 32-bird roast with Hugh Fearnley-Whittingstall and explored post-Katrina New Orleans.
 He has also written for the Independent, the Financial Times, the Guardian, the Telegraph and Evening Standard as well as GQ, Harpers, Glamour, Red, Country Life and Psychologies.

 His first book, based on a Times column about being a twentysomething, made the quarterlife crisis into a household term.
 Featured on Richard & Judy, his book helped define a generation and launch a debate that’s still raging.
 Julie Burchill describes him as ‘the new ringmaster for the Jerry Springer Generation’.

 As host of his own Literary Salon for over seven years, Damian tempts world-famous writers to premiere their new books and reveal all in an interview with him.
 Guests include Bret Easton Ellis, David Nicholls, Helen Fielding, Diana Athill, Taiye Selasi, Janice Galloway, John Waters, Jojo Moyes, SJ Watson, Lionel Shriver and Naomi Alderman.
 The Salon partners with events such as Hay, Cheltenham, the British Council and the Man-Booker Prize.
-The Salon started at Shoreditch House and is currently based at Mondrian London.
-It has toured to Moscow, Toronto, New York, Edinburgh, Brighton, Istanbul, Kuala Lumpur, Auckland and Sydney.
+The Salon started at Shoreditch House and is now home at The Savoy, London.
+It has toured to Brighton, Moscow, Toronto, New York, Edinburgh, Brighton, Istanbul, Kuala Lumpur, Auckland and Sydney.
 It is regularly a top ten literature podcast on iTunes and is featured in-flight entertainment on British Airways.